-COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or race; for example someone who has a darker complexion may discriminate against someone that has a lighter complexion.
+AGE - This category prevents denial of employment and/or educational MARITAL STATUS - This category prevents denial of employment and/or educational opportunities because of a person's martial status; i.e. single, marted, because of a person's skin tone.
+Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or race, for example someone who has a darker complexion may discriminate against educational opportunities for women who are pregnant someone that has a lighter complexion.

-DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person's race. repairment that substantially limits or prevents a making, seeing, hearing, taking, sitting, or standing.
+CITIZENSHIP STATUS - This category prevents deniel of employment and or educational opportunities because of a person's citizenship or immigration educational opportunities because of a person's citizenship or immigration of educational opportunities because of a person's support and/or efficiency or lack impairment that substantially limits or prevents a major life activity; for example: walking, seeing, hearing, talking, sitting, or standing.